Robotmk/robotmk.org/content/blog/getting-started/index.en.md

 > Please note that we have not yet installed *any software*.
 The hour of RCC is about to strike!

-Open a CMD and change to the `C:\robots\cmk_synthetic_web` folder you just copied.
+Open a CMD and change to the folder `C:\robots\cmk_synthetic_web` you just copied.
+I will now explain a few commands in more detail, as they are important to understand:

+- `where python`: Do we have Python available?
+   The `where` command is the equivalent of the Linux command `which` and attempts to find the command passed as an argument via the `%PATH%` variable.
+   The `%PATH%` variable usually consists of a whole series of search paths separated by semicolons.
+Windows searches for the specified programme in exactly this sequence of paths.
+   With this test, I would like to find out whether Python is already installed on the system - and if so, where.
+   There will probably be no output at all on your system.
+On the Windows shown in the video, only "pyenv" is displayed.
+(We don't need to go into this any further - there is no Python interpreter, period).
+-  `rcc task shell`: The fastest way into an RCC environment.
+   This command starts `rcc` with the instruction to search for the file `robot.yaml` in the current directory.
+From this, rcc is only interested in a single line: the one that refers to the file `conda.yaml` (usually in the same directory).
-The following command creates a virtual environment for everything our web test needs: Python (+packages), NodeJS (+packages), web browser.
+   If `rcc` finds it, the tool now starts to build a completely isolated environment; it contains everything our web test needs: Python (+packages), NodeJS (+packages), and three web browsers (Firefox, Chromium, Webkit).
+- `where python`: This time the command returns the path to the Python interpreter in the newly created environment.
+- `where robot`: NodeJS is also installed and is found via `%PATH%`.
+(Isn't that cool? 😎)
+- `robot tests.robot`: Robot Framework also comes with a command line tool called `robot`, and this is also found in the search path.
+To start the web test from this environment, it is sufficient to enter the name of the .robot file in the command.
+This starts the web browser in the foreground and Robot Framework performs a short Google search.

 {{< figure src="img/rcc-task-shell-run.gif" title="Starting the robot with RCC" >}}

 > The execution of this test including the browser is completely based on an RCC environment!
 We have not installed any software beforehand!

+This section has provided the proof: the robot can be started via RCC.  ✓

-Now that we know that the robot works, let's move on to the integration in Checkmk.
+In the next section we will now turn to the integration in Checkmk.

 ---